mabrobotics/candle/README.md

+# Legacy warning
+This is most likely the final release of CANdle library, it is now considered Legacy.
+We will still provide technical support for this library and mdtool, guaranteed at least until 2026.
+Further development of the CANdle Ecosystem is going to happen through [CANdle-SDK](https://github.com/mabrobotics/CANdle-SDK)

 # CANdle library
 CANdle C++ library is the heart of the MD80 x CANdle ecosystem on the master controller side.
 It takes care of all actions connected to communication and provides API for higher-level software.
 For a detailed manual please see [MD80 x CANdle Manual](https://www.mabrobotics.pl/servos/manual).